n-strang/simple-linkhub-site/README.md

 THIS WEBSITE IS LIVE @ www.nstrang.com

-In the process of swapping hosting over into S3 buckets
+In the process of swapping hosting onto AWS